Chart Color Schemes

 Collingwood Park - Redbank lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Collingwood Park - Redbank's population is around 14,677 as of Nov 2025.
-This reflects an increase of 2,991 people from the 2021 Census figure of 11,686.
-The change is inferred from ABS estimated resident population of 14,132 in June 2024 and additional 780 validated new addresses since the Census date.
-This results in a density ratio of 932 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
-The area's growth rate of 25.6% since the 2021 census exceeds the national average of 8.9%.
-Population growth was primarily driven by interstate migration contributing approximately 67.9% of overall population gains during recent periods.
+Collingwood Park - Redbank's population is approximately 14,677 as of November 2025.
+This figure represents a growth of 2,991 people since the 2021 Census, which recorded a population of 11,686.
+The increase is inferred from ABS estimated resident population data for June 2024 (14,132) and additional validated new addresses (780) since the Census date.
+This results in a population density ratio of 932 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+The area's growth rate of 25.6% since the 2021 Census exceeds both national (8.9%) and state averages, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 67.9% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

 Frequently Asked Questions - Population